ByronSyun/DIVAS_COVID19_CaseStudy/README.md

 For the complete analysis pipeline and code, see the sections below.

+---

 ## Overview

+This repository contains a complete reproducible case study demonstrating the application of DIVAS (Data Integration via Analysis of Subspaces) to COVID-19 multi-omics data.

 DIVAS is a novel statistical method for integrating multiple high-dimensional datasets.
 This case study applies DIVAS to COVID-19 patient data including: